HuyaneMatsu/scarletio/scarletio/streaming/README.md

 ### Streaming form-data

-`form-data`-s can be used to send an http request that is built up from multiple parts.
+`form-data`-s can be used to send an http request that is built from multiple parts.
-These are multiple files / attachments usually, but can be anything.
+These are usually multiple files / attachments, but can be anything else.

 Each "field" in a formdata has a "name" and its "value" (and other various things), where the "value" can be a stream.
 A form-data is reusable if all of its "values" are reusable.